Inomax Prescribing Information

 Weaning and Discontinuation

-Inomax (nitric oxide) gas is available in a 800 ppm concentration.
+INOmax (nitric oxide) gas is available in 800 and 4,880 ppm concentrations.

 Nitrogen dioxide (NO2) forms in gas mixtures containing NO and O2.
 Nitrogen dioxide may cause airway inflammation and damage to lung tissues.

 If there is an unexpected change in NO2 concentration, or if the NO2 concentration reaches 3 ppm when measured in the breathing circuit, then the delivery system should be assessed in accordance with the Nitric Oxide Delivery System O&M Manual troubleshooting section, and the NO2 analyzer should be recalibrated.
 The dose of INOmax and/or FiO2 should be adjusted as appropriate.

 Patients with left ventricular dysfunction treated with INOmax may experience pulmonary edema, increased pulmonary capillary wedge pressure, worsening of left ventricular dysfunction, systemic hypotension, bradycardia and cardiac arrest.
 Discontinue INOmax while providing symptomatic care.